-Douglas Despres is a freelance documentary and portrait photographer based in San Francisco Bay.
+Douglas Despres is a freelance documentary, portrait and news photographer based in San Francisco Bay.
 For 17 years he has filled briefs of newsworthy events and people.
 His personal projects cover social and environmental issues, often hyping community empowerment.
-His latest project explores Cuba's tobacco farm community.
-Before that it was daily camp life in Standing Rock.
+His latest project explores Cuba's tobacco farming community.
+Before that it was Standing Rock camp life for water rights in 2016.

 Open for news, editorial, portrait and documentary assignments.
 Clients are NGO's, non-profits, news outlets, magazines, private foundations, editorial and lifestyle brands.
 Full CV link and current location below.